Recent Comments

 Here we start the second research thread about the polynomial Hirsch conjecture.
 I hope that people will feel as comfortable as possible to offer ideas about the problem.
 The combinatorial problem looks simple and also everything that we know about it is rather simple: … Continue reading

-Posted in Convex polytopes, Open discussion, Open problems, Polymath3
+Posted in Convex polytopes, Open problems, Polymath3

 Tagged Hirsch conjecture, Polymath3